Mark Stoddart: Charity connections

 The 99th piece of his "Walk on the Wildside" table was auctioned in 2007 and the proceeds donated to a wildlife charity.
 He has donated the sale price of seven works to the David Shepherd Wildlife Foundation.

 He has worked as a dyslexia ambassador and his story was included in the book "Dyslexia and Us: A collection of personal stories".

 Personal life

-Stoddart now lives in Turnberry, where his company is based.
-Stoddart is the proud owner of a Gordon Keeble car, of which only 99 were ever produced.
+Stoddart now lives in Turnberry in Ayrshire.
+Stoddart owns a Gordon Keeble car, of which only 99 were ever produced.